V-Fast/BackroomsMod/README.md

   <h1>The Backrooms Mod</h1>
   <img src="https://cdn.modrinth.com/data/83vrcdt0/images/fce03d819ffa1e179ed4d20eba755326f6119e90.png" width=500>
 </div>
-<sup>Pour les français allez là bas > https://lumination.brebond.com/backrooms</sup>
+<sup>Pour les français allez là-bas > https://lumination.brebond.com/backrooms</sup>

 ⚠️ **This is a mod that is still in alpha, so there are probably many unnoticed bugs.
 You can report them [here](https://github.com/u-lumaa/BackroomsMod/issues)** also suggestions and help are welcome!